The Situation in Canada

-The number of women and girls participating in regular physical activity, recreational sports and elite competitions has increased rapidly in the last few decades.
-This is significant considering the fact that no women participated in the first Olympic Games back in 1896.
+The number of women and girls participating in regular physical activity, recreational sport, and elite competition has increased rapidly in the last few decades.
+This is significant, considering the fact that no women participated in the first Olympic Games back in 1896.
 Women and girls, however, who account for more than 50 percent of the population of Canada, continue to be underrepresented in the sport and physical activity system.

-Sport for Life offers an opportunity to address the recognized shortcomings of conventional sport and physical activity programming, and the Long-Term Athlete Development framework, to adequately address gender differences.
+Sport for Life offers an opportunity to address the recognized shortcomings of conventional sport and physical activity programming to adequately address gender differences.
 It is time to create optimal conditions and systems that support women and girls to be active at all stages of participation and competition, as coaches, officials, leaders and in other roles related to sport and physical activity.

 - Actively Engaging Women and Girls

 - Engaging Newcomer Girl & Women: Physical Activity & Sport Handbook